nhsbsa/nhsbsa-digital-playbook/src/rtl/environments.md

 ## Release Manifest

-Modern solutions often comprise multiple components, each at a specific version according to the release history.
+Modern solutions often comprise multiple components, each at a specific version.
 When a change is required, it may impact any number of the constituent parts.
-It is useful to describe the composition of components in a manifest file, declaring which version of each component should be deployed.
+It is useful to describe the composition of components per release in a manifest file, declaring which version of each component should be deployed.

 ## Best Practices